kielabokkie/silex-base/README.md

 ## Installation

-First you'll need to download the latest silex.phar file from the Silex website:
+First you'll need to clone this project:

-    wget silex.sensiolabs.org/get/silex.phar -O vendor/silex.phar
+    git clone git@github.com:kielabokkie/silex-base.git yourproject

 Next you have to download and install Composer:

     curl -s http://getcomposer.org/installer | php

-This Silex-Base will install the Twig and Swiftmailer libraries.
+Composer is configured to install Silex, Twig and Swiftmailer.
 These dependencies are defined in the composer.json file:

     {
         "require": {
+            "silex/silex": "~1.0",
             "twig/twig": ">=1.8,<2.0-dev",
             "swiftmailer/swiftmailer": ">=4.1.2,<4.2-dev"
         }